- Belgian Championships 2023 Trail & Ultratrail

-The non-profit organization ENJOY bears full legal and operational responsibility for the organization of the Grand Trail des Lacs et Châteaux.
+The ASBL ENJOY SPORT INFINITY bears full legal and operational responsibility for the organization of the Grand Trail des Lacs et Châteaux.

-The organizer takes out civil liability insurance for the duration of the event and reminds competitors that it may be in their interest to take out a personal insurance contract covering bodily injury to which they may be exposed by sport.
+The organizer takes out civil liability insurance for the duration of the event and reminds competitors that it may be in their interest to take out a personal insurance contract covering the bodily injury to which sporting practice may expose them.

-The organization of the event is placed under the responsibility of a clerk of the course who will ensure the application of these regulations.
+The organization of the event is placed under the responsibility of a race director who will ensure the application of these regulations.

 - 2. Acceptance of the rules and ethics of the race

-Participation in GTLC events implies the express acceptance, without reservation, of these regulations, the ethics of the event and any instructions sent by the organizer to the participants.
+Participation in GTLC events implies express acceptance, without reservation, of these rules, the ethics of the event and any instructions sent by the organizer to participants.

 - 3. General information: routes and races

-The GTLC is an event in which a number of events take place.
-Each event takes place in a single step, at an indefinite pace within a time limit.
+The GTLC is an event within which a number of events take place.
+Each event takes place in a single stage, at an indefinite pace within a time limit.

-GT16: about 16 km long with 710 meters of vertical drop, starting from Ovifat, in autonomy, 4 hours max.
+GT16: about 16 km long with 710 meters of altitude difference, departing from Ovifat, in autonomy, 4 hours max.
 About * 300 runners.
-0 Pts ITRA
+UTMB Index 20K

-The organizer reserves the right to change the number of registrants at any time.
+*The organizer reserves the right to modify the number of registrants at any time.

-The measurement of the course (distance and elevation gain) was carried out using a GPS, then put back on “Trace de trail” for an evaluation of the race by ITRA, which provides runners and organizers with a consistent measurement. valid worldwide.
+Course measurement (distance and elevation) was done using GPS, then put back on “Trace de trail” for UTMB world series Event, which provides runners and organizers with consistent measurement valid worldwide.

-The route can be changed by the organizer at any time, including the day of departure: safety, weather conditions, authorizations for passage on private grounds, etc.
+The route can be modified by the organizer at any time, including the day of departure: security, weather conditions, authorizations to pass on private land,…

 The presence of competitors at the pre-race briefing (15 minutes before the start) is compulsory.